Contents

 )

-Alternatively you can use the “genesToExtract” argument in ppiExtractSubnetwork() to supply your own set of genes (as Ensembl IDs) to extract as a subnetwork.
+Alternatively you can use the “genesToExtract” argument in ppiExtractSubnetwork() to supply your own set of genes (a character vector of Ensembl IDs) to extract as a subnetwork.

 6 Performing pathway enrichment